Ceasefire: Security forces keeping fingers crossed

 The announcement came ahead of Prime Minister Narendra Modi’s visit to Jammu and Kashmir on Saturday.

-“It is important to isolate the forces that bring a bad name to Islam by resorting to mindless violence and terror,” a Home Ministry spokesperson had said yesterday.
+“It is important to isolate the forces that bring a bad name to Islam by resorting to mindless violence and terror,” a Home Ministry spokesperson had said on Wednesday.

+SRINAGAR: Terrorists gave a snub to the unconditional ceasefire in Kashmir, announced by Union Home Minister Rajnath Singh during the holy month of Ramzan.
+Earlier terror outfits engaged the security forces in two gun-battles and blasted a bomb, according to a national news agency.
+Terrorists surfaced in the heart of Srinagar city and decamped with 2 INSAS rifles and one self-loading rifle which they snatched from police personnel guarding a hotel in Srinagar.
+The attack sent shockwaves among the proponents of ceasefire or halting of operations with conditions, as tweeted by the Union Home Minister last evening.

+Days before, terror outfits engaged the security forces in two gun-battles and blasted a bomb.
+A team of joint army’s 23 PARA commandos, SOG and CRPF had launched a search in Shopian area to hunt a terrorist hiding in the area.
+They were met with gun fire from terrorists hiding in the area.

 During his Independence Day address last year, Modi had said bullets or abuses would not resolve the Kashmir issue and that it could be addressed by embracing every Kashmiri.